Sign in

 5. Cleaning.

-All the derived rubber is thoroughly cleaned using water and cleaning substances, so they are ready for packaging.
-The packaged rubber is then sold to any organization that needs to use reclaimed rubber, powder, granules, etc. for their purposes.
+The derived rubber is thoroughly cleaned using water and cleaning agents, making it ready for packaging.
+The packaged rubber is then sold to organizations that use reclaimed rubber, powder, or granules.

 How Much Recycled Tires Are Worth and How to Earn Money for Tire Disposal

-You can get about $100 a day ($1-$40 per tire) by starting a tiny tire-collecting side business.
-You can do this in 3 ways:
+You can earn about $100 a day ($1-$40 per tire) by starting a small tire-collecting side business.
+There are three ways to do this:

-1. Collect tires from gas stations and auto shops.
+1. Collecting tires from gas stations and auto shops.

 3. Selling your tires.

-The best time to sell used tires is late summer to early fall.
-Retreaders start to work on winter “snow-caps” during this time, so they buy more used casings and often even pay more per item.
+The best time to sell used tires is late summer to early fall when retreaders prepare for winter "snow-caps" and may pay more for used casings.

 Scrap Tire Hazards

-• Tires can become home for rodents, snakes, ticks, and other potential vectors.
+• Tires can become homes for rodents, snakes, ticks, and other pests.

-• They catch fire easily, can burn for months, and are almost impossible to extinguish.
+• Tires catch fire easily, can burn for months, and are difficult to extinguish.

-• Tires take up much space, causing illegal dumping in other areas, often in woods and rivers.
+• They take up space, leading to illegal dumping in forests and rivers.

-• Piles of scrap rubber can cause injury or death of workers: the tires can roll and fall on people.
+• Piles of scrap rubber can cause injuries or fatalities as they can roll and fall on workers.

-• Rubber can pollute ground water with toxins if put into the ground, causing dramatic consequences.
+• Rubber can pollute groundwater with toxins if buried, leading to severe environmental consequences.

 The Value of Getting Automobile Tires Recycled

-Besides, the usage of recycled rubber makes 4-20 times smaller carbon footprints than the usage of virgin plastic resins.
-Therefore, it’s highly beneficial to get car tires recycled, contributing materials for different products and preventing the environment from further pollution.
+Using recycled rubber also results in 4-20 times lower carbon footprints compared to virgin plastic resins.
+Therefore, recycling car tires is highly beneficial for producing materials for various products and protecting the environment from further pollution.

 If you are looking for more details, kindly visit Small Cable Granulator And Separator.